-- complete the FSU application; this can be done on-line for domestic applicants but must be printed and completed for international applicants; - pay FSU application fee3; - have sent to FSU official copies of transcripts from all institutions attended; - have official copy of GRE examination sent; - have official TOEFL scores sent (international applicants only).
+- pay FSU application fee; - have sent to FSU official copies of transcripts from all institutions attended; - have official copy of GRE examination sent; - have official TOEFL scores sent (international applicants only).

-Once the FSU Graduate Admissions office receives a student's completed file, they will forward copies of the transcript and an official action form to SCS for admission decisions.
-The SCS can only recommend admission to the Office of Graduate Studies (OGS); the official letter of admission comes from the University.
-However, the SCS Director of Graduate Studies will notify students of their recommendation for admission and will also notify the student of any offers of financial support.
+The DSC can only recommend admission to the Graduate Admissions Office; the official letter of admission comes from the University.
+However, the DSC Associate Chair for Graduate Studies will notify students of their recommendation for admission and will also notify the student of any offers of an assistantship.